gummyworm/monster/docs/object.md

 #### .DATA
 The data section contains mutable data (variable) definitions.

-Much like the .TEXT section, it has a very simple layout: a single contiguous block representing the state of the variables at load-time
+Much like the .CODE section, it has a very simple layout: a single contiguous block representing the state of the variables at load-time

 | index | field  |  description                                     |